-Melhor pousada da cidade!Euro Youth Hostel has a great location in Munich-close to the station and a short walk to many of Munich's best landmarks.
+Melhor pousada da cidade!Euro Youth Hostel has an unbeatable location in Munich, close to the main station and a short walk to many of Munich's best landmarks.
 The hostel bar is a great spot to meet other travellers and will keep you 'hydrated' with Munich's most famous beverage, beer!

 What’s that?
 You’ve never heard of Oktoberfest?
 Well make sure you’re sitting comfortably and we shall begin.
 Oktoberfest (with a K not a C) is a sixteen day beer festival that kicks off every year, in October, in downtown Munich.

 To put the scale of it in context, take the population of London, migrate them to an already populated city for about two weeks, give them eight million litres of beer, construct about 108 square acres of beer tents and throw in several thousand classically attired, beer vending, Bavarian ladies.

 This is the mother of all beer drinking festivals and it inspires tribute acts around the world ‐ even in places as far flung as California!
 If this sounds like your cup of beer flavoured tea then make sure you book a bed well in advance because what’s there goes fast and the price of what’s left sky rockets.
 In the past some very clever backpackers have still managed to attend Oktoberfest when the Eurohotel inn was full, simply by staying at the Yoho in Salzburg and commuting by train.
 It’s only an hour away!
 Also just so you know, the best drunken munchie food in town during the festival is Reiberdatschi – potato pancakes.
 They’re filling and almost healthy.

 Yes, Oktoberfest started as a party held in OCTOBER to celebrate the wedding of the Bavarian King Ludwick in 1810, but this year (as every year since the re-unification of Germany), it will start in September.